undavide/fs/Frequency Separation 2021.md

 ## 2. Basic frequency separation

 As opposed to the signal wave example, with images we usually deal with _frequency ranges_.
 When you filter with Gaussian Blur (Filter > Blur > Gaussian Blur, GB from now on) e.g. radius 10px, you're getting rid of all the high frequencies (i.e. detail) that _belong to_ the smaller-than-10px range.
-Whereas if you High-Pass (Filter > Others > High Pass, HP from now on) with the same radius you're doing the opposite: you're left with everything that belongs in the smaller-than-10px range (only the high frequencies are allowed to pass – hence the filter name).
+Whereas if you High-Pass (Filter > Others > High Pass, HP from now on) with the same radius you're doing the opposite: you're left with everything that belongs to the smaller-than-10px range (only the high frequencies are allowed to pass – hence the filter name).

 ![](img/GBlurHP.jpg)